-In this article, I am going to discuss ways of preventing and treating food allergies and sensitivities.
+This article will discuss ways of preventing and treating food allergies and sensitivities.

-For example, when I was a child in the 1970’s, we were never told about the dangers of bringing peanuts to school.
+For example, as a child in the 1970s, we were never told about the dangers of bringing peanuts to school.

-However, despite hearing this observation, is the issue increasing or we are merely more aware of it.
+However, despite hearing this observation, is the issue increasing, or are we merely more aware of it?

 Scientific research shows us that the incidence of celiac disease is much higher than when I was a child.

 So why is the incidence of food allergies and sensitivities increasing?